-- 56. Following completion of soil restoration and rehabilitation activities, restored soils shall achieve the following: - (a) A minimum of 800 mm of plant growth medium with little or no limitations to root penetration.
-As a guide, soil penetration resistance should not exceed approximately 2300 kPa. - (b) Soil profile condition to be such that there is no obvious contrasting compacted layers within the restored soil profile, especially between the subsoil and the topsoil, and no visually obvious compaction within the upper 300-400 mm of topsoil. - (c) Be at least imperfectly drained, preferably moderately well or well drained where the inherent soil drainage characteristics of the land allow.
+- 53.56.
+Following completion of soil restoration and rehabilitation activities, restored soils shall achieve the following: - (a) A minimum of 800 mm of plant growth medium with little or no limitations to root penetration.
+As a guide, soil penetration resistance should not exceed approximately 2300 kPa. - (b) Soil strength-profile condition to be such that there is no serious limitation to cultivation and movement of machinery, i.e. no visually obvious contrasting compacted layers within the restored soil profile, especially between the subsoil and the topsoil, and no visually obvious compaction within the upper 300-400 mm of topsoil. - (c) Be at least imperfectly drained, preferably moderately well or well drained where the inherent soil drainage characteristics of the land allow.